8 Top Index Funds For Dividends - The Motley Fool

 Consider dividend index funds that pay a solid dividend and offer a high probability of price appreciation.

 What are dividend index funds?
-Let's take each word in reverse order.
+Let's take each word in reverse order to paint a complete picture.

 First, they're funds -- either mutual funds or exchange-traded funds (ETFs).
 Second, they attempt to track an index comprising multiple stocks.
 Third, they focus on stocks that pay dividends.